OPENING HOURS 7 days

 Early ripening apples are usually ready in September in Scotland, the remainder ripen in October.
 If the weather turns cold early, the later ripening varieties may not have time to fully develop their best flavour.
 Eaters (also called dessert apples) are sweet to taste when ripe, whereas cookers are sourer, needing sugar and are usually used to make baked apples, pies, crumbles, etc.

-‘Bramley's Seeding’ (cooker) large green-yellow apples, this is a great ‘tank’ of an apple, very vigorous, takes a while to produce its enormous heavy fruit and though pollinated by other apples, it does not work as a pollinator, so you would need to grow two different varieties with this, ‘Bramley Clone 20’ a little less vigorous and with a higher yield, Jim McColl recommends it,
+‘Bramley's Seeding’ (cooker) large green-yellow apples, this is a great ‘tank’ of an apple, very vigorous, takes a while to produce its enormous heavy fruit and though pollinated by other apples, it does not work as a pollinator, so you would need to grow two different varieties with this.

-‘Discovery’ (eater) bright red, early, probably the number one apple for Scotland (does better in the North of the UK), John Butterworth, Willie Duncan, and Jim McColl all recommend this; it does not store well, so eat off the tree,
+‘Discovery’ (eater) bright red, early, probably the number one apple for Scotland (does better in the North of the UK), John Butterworth, Willie Duncan, and Jim McColl all recommend this; it does not store well, so eat off the tree.
+Rosette' is identical but with pink flesh.

 ‘Egremont Russet’ (eater) early-flowering, cream, tinged yellow, good flavour, keeps well, scab-prone in the west,